mduff12/mduff12/projects/capstone/README.md

 ### Problem Statement:

-I will complete a seires of univariate, time-series regressions to forecast positive COVID-19 cases among incarcerated people in the state of New Jersey.
+I will complete a series of univariate, time-series regressions to forecast positive COVID-19 cases among incarcerated people in the state of New Jersey.
 The evaluation metrics will be root mean squared error and R-squared scores.
 The baseline will be a linear time-series model with 1 lag and I will aim to improve this model by 5%.

 ### Statistical Analysis:

 I created 2 different linear time series regressions - 1 with 1 lag, and 1 with 2 lags.
-Lagging the data refers to moving the data back 1 unit in order to correlate the data with itself and is also knowns as Serial Correlation.
+Lagging the data refers to moving the data back 1 unit in order to correlate the data with itself and is also known as serial correlation.

 The lags I created were used in Autocorrelation and Partial Autocorrelation plots to help determine the relationship the data has with a lagged version of itself.
 The Partial Autocorreclation proved that 1 lag would probably be enough to model on.
 Adding 2 lags did not prove to help linear model performance.

 The ARIMA model is an attempt to improve the baseline model.
 I tested the data with the Augmented Dicky Fuller test, and the data demonstrated stationarity in its original version, so I did not difference it for the ARIMA model.
 I chose a q-value of 3 because it decreased the RMSE score.
-In the end, the R2 was still 0, so I was unable to utilize it in prediction.
+In the end, the R2 was still 0, so I was unable to utilize it in predictions.

 ### Dashboards
 The dashboards were created to help understand how the data differs from state to state.